 You can protect your business from BEC by building a cybersecurity culture within your business.
 Train employees to be hypervigilant about strange-looking emails.

 Additionally, you should put stronger passwords in place when sending out email campaigns internally, or to customers.
 Having a strong password that’s hard for hackers to break into can make all the difference in keeping your campaigns secure.
+Since remembering more complex passwords can be pretty challenging, a good idea is to use a password manager that stores all of your passwords in one secure location.
+This enables you to have distinctive, robust passwords for all of your crucial accounts as opposed to using one password for all of them, which is something you should never do.

 Keeping Recipients Safe